Related insights

 Strada worked closely with state data agencies and higher education executives to identify 10 critical elements that contribute to the capacity of state data systems.

-Education-to-employment data help individuals make informed decisions about college and workforce training.
+The organization’s chief data ecosystem officer says education-to-employment data help individuals make informed decisions about college and workforce training.

-Mentors in Tech recruits tech industry veterans from the region’s robust tech industry to mentor students at the area’s small, affordable, open-access colleges.
-The partnership between Green River and Mentors in Tech, or MinT, is supported in part by a $400,000 grant from Strada’s Employer and Community College Partnership Challenge.
+Mentors in Tech, supported by a Strada grant, recruits veterans from the Seattle region’s robust tech industry to mentor students at the area’s small, affordable, open-access colleges.

 The gift of time.
 A recognition of talent.
 A helping hand.
 How our mentors helped shape us as people and professionals.
+A few Strada staff members share their thoughts.

-Report indicates both success and need for improvement in meeting students’ varied goals
+A report indicates both success and the need for improvement on the part of community colleges in meeting students’ varied goals

-A new and improved Free Application for Federal Student Aid expected late this year should provide opportunities for more students and their families to access money to pay for college.
-Yet the transition to this new form presents unprecedented challenges for those who work to help students complete it.
+A new and improved Free Application for Federal Student Aid should help more students and their families access money to pay for college, but presents challenges for those who help students complete it.

 .jpg)

-Major changes in the form, combined with an expected delay in its release, are combining to intensify the work of spreading the word about the updated FAFSA.
+Major changes in the Free Application for Federal Student Aid, combined with an expected delay in its release, are combining to intensify the work of spreading the word about the updated form.

-Innovative leader brings an extensive track record of navigating through challenges to create effective education-to-employment data systems
+The innovative leader brings an extensive track record of navigating through challenges to create effective education-to-employment data systems.

-Three-year grants awarded to four institutions will support expansion of programs designed to help learners succeed during and after completion of their degree or credential.
-These programs deploy a broad range of strategies from new technology solutions to embedded, industry-recognized credentials, which will be made available to thousands of new learners through these grants.
+Three-year grants awarded to four institutions will support the expansion of programs designed to help learners succeed during and after completion of their degree or credential.

-At a time of growing societal uncertainty about the value of higher education and declining enrollment, the views of alumni turn out to be particularly insightful.
-This group can provide especially valuable feedback about how their education experiences have enriched their lives, which can help us ensure that today’s students maximize all the benefits that college offers.
+At a time of declining enrollment and growing societal uncertainty about higher education’s value, the views of alumni can help ensure that today’s students maximize all the benefits that college offers.

-Phase 2 allows Taskforce members to seek up to $1.5 million ($6.25 million total) to expand efforts to connect education to employment.
+Phase 2 allows Taskforce on Higher Education and Opportunity members to seek up to $1.5 million ($6.25 million total) to expand efforts to connect education to employment.

 Two centuries after the first historically Black colleges and universities were founded, the 101 accredited HBCUs in operation today continue to deliver on their legacy of expanding educational opportunity for Black students that leads to successful and fulfilling lives.